Earth Notes: MHRV (Mechanical Heat-Recovery Ventilation) and HR25H ReviewUpdated 2021-04-11 08:11 GMT.

 2012-01-26: had to turn off fan overnight which went into boost mode, and had been a bit oversensitive for a few days before, so turned up threshold in the morning.
 (Trying to find suitable tools and then adjust the humidistat threshold in the pitch dark, balancing on a stool in the bathroom, without cursing, became an unwanted new skill.)

 2012-01-30: in an exchange with 'djh' on GBF it turns out that trickle mode is giving us ~0.1ACH (air change per hour, for the whole house rather than just upstairs) and the (noisy) boost mode gets closer to the ≥0.3ACH suggested as 'adequate'.

-UK regs may require 0.44ACH and PHPP says that DIN 1946 Part 6 requires a minimum of 30m^3/h/person, minimum 0.3ACH, or ~8 of the the HR25Hs on trickle for this house.
+UK regs may require 0.44ACH and PHPP says that DIN 1946 Part 6 requires a minimum of 30m^3/h/person, minimum 0.3ACH, or ~8 of the HR25Hs on trickle for this house.
 But there was also a suggestion that ~0.6ACH was the maximum even with MHRV that avoids unacceptable heat losses.
 My estimate from our experience is about 6l/s/person or 22m^3/h/person would be enough: not far off.